Frequently asked Questions

 Parents/Carers are notified immediately by phone if we have a concern about a child’s health, or by letter if we feel that there is a need to monitor for symptoms following an accident e.g. head bump.

-Please remember to keep your contact details up to date!
+Please remember to keep your contact details up to date with our office.

-Sign your child in and out at the office when collecting/returning to school.
+Sign your child in and out on the electronic system when collecting/returning to school.

 What if my child has medical needs?